Vonng/pigsty/docs/PARAM.md

 name: `patroni_ssl_enabled`, type: `bool`, level: `G`

-secure patroni RestAPI communications with SSL?
+Secure patroni RestAPI communications with SSL? default value is `false`

-default value is `false`, This parameter can only be set before deployment
+This parameter is a global flag that can only be set before deployment.

+Since if SSL is enabled for patroni, you'll have to perform healthcheck, metrics scrape and API call with HTTPS instead of HTTP.